fredericGette/Lumia520/content/power/README.md

 |---------|----------|---------|
 | min/max 4.3v / 6.0v | min 250ms | 1.5mA |

+> [!Note]
+> It looks like the RTC of the phone don't have an alarm wake (see [acpitime driver](https://github.com/fredericGette/Lumia520/blob/main/content/drivers/acpitime.md))
+> But we can use the USB port to periodically start the phone every hour for example.

 In the power off state, the resistance mesured between Vcc and Gnd at the USB port is ~43K&Omega;